 The Rectangular Marquee tool (selection tool) creates a pixel-based shape.
 The Rectangle tool (shape tool) creates a vector-based shape.
-Vector-based shapes can be resized over and over without loss of quality.
+Vectorbased shapes can be resized over and over without loss of quality.

-• In the Tool Options, open the Tool Mode and choose Shape.
-Click on the Fill Color Chip and then click on the Color Picker icon.
-In the Color Picker, choose a medium gray color and click OK.
-Click on the Stroke Color Chip and choose None.
-Open the Path Operations and choose New Layer.
-Open the Path Options and choose Fixed Size.
-Enter a Width of 1 in and a Height of 1 in.
-Set the Radius to 0 and check Align Edges.

-- On the document, click and drag to place a square shape. - Get the Move tool. - In the Tool Options, uncheck Auto-Select and Show Transform Controls. - On the document, click and drag the square shape so that it snaps into the lower-right corner where the guides intersect.
+- In the Tool Options, open the Color Picker and choose a medium gray.
+If you don't see a medium gray color, open the dropdown menu and choose Default.
+Open the Geometry Options and choose Fixed Size.
+Set the Width to 1 in and the Height to 1 in.
+Uncheck From Center.
+Check Snap.
+The New Shape Layer icon should be active. - On the document, click to place a square shape. - Get the Move tool. - In the Tool Options, uncheck Auto Select Layer and Show Bounding Box. - On the document, click and drag the square shape so that it snaps into the lower-right corner where the guides intersect.